antoineleno/alx-airbnb-project-documentation/README.md

 # 🏡 Airbnb Clone – Backend System Architecture Documentation

 Welcome to the documentation repository for the **Airbnb Clone Backend**.
 This repository outlines the foundational planning, system architecture, and technical specifications for the backend services of an Airbnb-like property rental platform.
-This documentation is intended for backend developers, system architects, QA engineers, and stakeholders involved in building and maintaining the platform.
+This documentation is intended for backend developers, system architects, QA engineers, and stakeholders involved in building the platform.

 ---